 These challenges are linked by the overarching theme of human adaptation to climate change.

-The new £11.9 million programme will be funded for four years, from 2022 to 2026, with over 150 BGS staff engaged in activities across BGS’s science challenge areas:
+The £11.9 million programme is funded for four years, from 2022 to 2026, with BGS staff engaged in activities across BGS’s science challenge areas:

-The programme is supported through the BGS National and International Geoscience directorate, led by Dr David Schofield.
-It is led by Dr Michael Watts along with ten co-investigators who have experience in international research.
+The programme is supported through the BGS National and International Geoscience directorate.
+The programme is led by Dr Michael Watts alongside co-investigators with experience in international research.

 To deliver our primary objective, the programme is organised into three research and innovation challenges (RICs).
 Each RIC has a coherent objective, delivered through novel research and co-designed with global partners.
 This approach will not only generate outcome for local practitioners but will provide the basis for realising global impact.